dhruv007patel/Digit-Recognition/README.md

 # Digit-Recognition
-Recognising digits using neutral network in C++
+Recognising digits using artifical neutral network in C++.